Alternative Water Sources: Supply-Side Solutions for Green Buildings

 Water conservation expert John Koeller, P.E., predicts that graywater will be “the next major breakthrough” in the field of water savings.
 He expects to see significant developments of both whole-building systems and units that are tied directly to lavatory sinks or clothes washers.

 The biggest challenges facing graywater today are regulatory.
 Most states do not permit separate collection and use of graywater, though severe droughts have helped to ease those restrictions in some regions.
 California, Arizona, New Mexico, Nevada, Utah, Texas, and Montana all have statewide regulations permitting graywater use, though in some cases local regulations can supersede statewide rules.
 These regulations primarily address use of graywater for landscape irrigation, and they have important differences.
 California permits only subsurface irrigation, for example, and vegetable crops are specifically excluded in most states that allow the use of graywater.
 Arizona’s law is tiered, with different standards and levels of review required depending on the daily flow.
-In March 2008, Savannah, Georgia, adopted a regulation that allows graywater to be used, but only for toilet flushing—and only after it has been filtered, disinfected, and dyed blue or green to distinguish it from potable water.
+Some localities have adopted regulation that allows graywater to be used, but only for toilet flushing—and only after it has been filtered, disinfected, and dyed blue or green to distinguish it from potable water.
 Key aspects of a sampling of the country’s graywater regulations are described in the table above.

 A few places in North America rely almost totally on harvested rainwater.
 In the town of Volcano, Hawaii, near Hilo, the rock is so porous that wells would have to be thousands of feet deep to reach freshwater.
 It’s far less expensive to simply capture and store the abundant rainfall.
 The vast majority of homes and businesses there rely on harvested rainwater for all of their water needs—potable and nonpotable—storing the collected water in large, covered, above-ground cisterns (usually swimming pools adapted for this purpose).